dailybruin/interactive.2014.wake-of-the-storm/chapter-1/a-network-of-support.md

 byline: Story by Katie Shepherd, photos by Neil Bedi, graphics by Byron Lutz
 featured_images: story/a-network-of-support-1.jpg
 cover: story/a-network-of-support-1.jpg
 cover_caption: In urban areas of the Philippines, life is usually bustling as people travel to work or the market.
-(Above) People walk the streets of Olongapo, Philippines, the headquarters of Mercy in Action.
+People walk the streets of Olongapo, Philippines, the headquarters of Mercy in Action.
 (Photo by Neil Bedi)
 image:
     - url: graphics/donations.jpg
     - url: graphics/country-profile.jpg